-Instrument hire is available; pupils may borrow an instrument for up to five years, subject to availability and at a modest termly charge of £12.
+Instrument hire is available; pupils may borrow an instrument for up to five years, subject to availability and at a modest termly charge of £20 as of January 2020.

-If a child loses their instrument, you will be charged to at replacement value.
+If a child loses or damages their instrument, you will be charged for the replacement or repair value.

 If you wish your child to have instrumental or singing lessons at the school, your son/daughter will be required to join the relevant Band or Choir.
 This is compulsory.

 The Performing Arts Department, as far as possible, will avoid scheduling music lessons during trips, tests, sporting activities and other school commitments.
-However, all pupils are responsible for informing the Performing Arts Department of the times and dates of school commitments.
+However, all students are responsible for informing the Performing Arts Department of the times and dates of school commitments.
 This also applies to private appointments during the school day, a doctor’s appointment for example.
-A minimum of 24 hours notice is required otherwise lessons may still be scheduled and charged for.
+A minimum of 1 weeks notice is required otherwise lessons may still be scheduled and charged for.

-Fixed lessons are usually reserved for pupils in Y12 & 13 as they cannot miss academic lessons in their examination subjects.
+Fixed lessons are usually reserved for students in years 12 & 13 as they cannot miss academic lessons in their examination subjects.
 Lessons for pupils below these years cannot be fixed.

-Lessons missed through a pupil’s non-attendance will be charged.
+Lessons missed through a students' non-attendance will be charged.

 >UNFORSEEN SCHOOL CLOSURES

-Should the school close due to the weather or unforeseen circumstances we are unable to refund or re-schedule these lessons.
+Should the school close due to the weather or any other unforeseen circumstances we are unable to refund or re-schedule these lessons.

-Whilst the teacher will make every reasonable effort to improve the knowledge and ability of the pupil, pupils are expected to cooperate with the teacher and to adhere to the sessions of practice advised by the teacher.
-Parents/Guardians are asked to take on a supportive, encouraging role in the long process of learning to play a musical instrument.
+Learning a musical instrument is a long process which takes time, discipline and dedication.
+Whilst our teachers make every reasonable effort to improve the knowledge and ability of the students, they are expected to cooperate with the teacher and to adhere to the sessions of practice advised by the teacher.
+Parents/Carers are asked to take on a supportive, encouraging role in the long journey of learning to play a musical instrument.

 All candidates (with the exception of pianists and percussionists) will require an accompanist in the examination, for which there is an individual fee.
 The fee covers a rehearsal and the exam time itself.
-Some Individual Music Teachers like to accompany their own pupils or we can arrange the services of an official Music School accompanist the fee payable is the same regardless.
-Details of the fees will be issued on application.
+Some teachers like to accompany their own pupils or we can arrange the services of the school's accompanist; the fee payable is the same regardless.
+Details of the fees will be issued on the application.

 Where an accompanist is required, parents will be asked on the examination form to tick the box stating whether their child’s teacher will accompany them or if they would like the Performing Arts Department to arrange an accompanist.